zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/_index.md

 ## SQL and the InfluxDB UI

-The queries and resutls throughout SQL documenation were written and run using the InfluxDB UI.
+The queries and results throughout SQL documenation were written and run using the InfluxDB UI.

 To use the UI do the following: